-- 1. The student is exposed to the design aspects of hydro-power plants, - 2.
-To inference various components of hydropower plants and their layout. - 3.
-To develop Different types of dam design taking into account the suitability of the site - 4.
-To recall different type loads that are likely to be encountered. - 5.
-To study Dam safety and instrumentation. - 6.
-To discuss Settlement and deformation
+- The student is exposed to the design aspects of hydro-power plants, various components of hydropower plants and their layout. - Different types of dams design taking into account the suitability of the site and the different type loads that are likely to be encountered.

 - 1. The students will be able to get a basic knowledge of planning and designing hydropower plants. - 2.
-The student is exposed to the design aspects of hydro-power plants, various components of hydropower plants and their layout, - 3.
-Take part in Different types of dam design and the different type loads that are likely to be encountered - 4.
-They can predict different type loads that are likely to be encountered. - 5.
-Rule on Dam safety and instrumentation. - 6.
-Modify different Settlement and deformation
+The student is exposed to the design aspects of hydro-power plants, various components of hydropower plants and their layout, Different types of dams design and the different type loads that are likely to be encountered